 The Board has determined that Messrs.
-Klein, Glosserman, Hill, Nassetta, Musslewhite, and Mses.
-Kaplan and Sams are each independent as defined under Rule 5605(a)(2) of the Nasdaq listing rules.
+Klein, Glosserman, Hill, Nassetta, and Musslewhite, and Mses.
+Brunner, Kaplan, and Sams are each independent as defined under Rule 5605(a)(2) of the Nasdaq listing rules.
 In assessing directors' independence, the Board took into account certain transactions, relationships, and arrangements involving some of the directors and concluded that such transactions, relationships, and arrangements did not impair the independence of the relevant director.
-As part of this determination, the Board received information regarding Mr. Klein's position as a trustee of the Shakespeare Theatre Company, a non-profit organization, and Mr. Hill's position as an emeritus trustee of the Shakespeare Theatre Company.
-The Company expensed contributions to the Shakespeare Theatre Company of \$100,000 in 2020, \$100,000 in 2021, and \$50,000 in 2022, which amounts are less than five percent of the consolidated gross annual revenues of the Shakespeare Theatre Company for those years.
-In addition, the Board considered that (1) Mr. Nassetta serves as an executive officer of a company that subscribes to the Company's services and from which the Company purchased services, and (2) Mr. Glosserman serves as a trustee of a company that subscribes to the Company's services.
-In each such case, the payments received by the Company were less than one percent of the consolidated gross annual revenues in each of the last three fiscal years.
-In addition, the payments from the Company to Mr. Nassetta's company were less than one percent of the consolidated gross annual revenues of a trustee of a company were less than one percent of the consolidated gross annual revenues of the Company to Mr. Nassetta's company were less than one percent of the consolidated gross annual revenues of the Company to Mr. Nassetta's company were less than one percent of the consolidated gross annual revenues of such company to Mr. Nassetta's company were less than one percent of the consolidated gross annual revenues of such company in each of the last t
+As part of this determination, the Board received information regarding Mr. Klein's position as a trustee of the Shakespeare Theatre Company, a non-profit organization, and Mr. Hill's position as an emeritus trustee of the Shakespeare Theatre Company made contributions to the Shakespeare Theatre Company of \$100,000 in 2021, \$50,000 in 2022, and \$50,000 in 2023, which amounts are less than five percent of the consolidated gross annual revenues of the Shakespeare Theatre Company for those years.
+In addition, the Board considered that (1) Mr. Nassetta serves as an executive officer of a company that subscribes to the Company's services, and (3) Ms. Brunner serves as CEO of a company that subscribes to the Company's services, and (3) Ms. Brunner serves as CEO of a company that subscribes to the Company's services.
+In each such case, the payments received by the Company were less than one percent of the Company's consolidated gross annual revenues in each of the last three fiscal years.
+In addition, the payments from the Company to Mr. Nassetta's company were less than one percent of the consolidated gross annual revenues in each of the last three fiscal years.
+Further, the services provided by the Company to and received gross annual revenues of a company to and received from the company in each of the last three fiscal years.
+Further, the services provided by the Company to and received from the companies Mr. Nassetta, Mr. Glosserman and Ms. Brunner are affiliated with are on terms no less favorable than terms generally available to a